normanlol/videoshack/README.md

 Meant as an alternative for *Peteyvid*, VideoShack (will) scrape tons of sites to find the best video in your interest, while focusing on privacy with no logging whatsoever.

+You can host your own instance in a couple easy steps [here](./documentation/installation/README.md).

 ## Sites Supported
 - YouTube
 - Vimeo